Brandon-Rozek/website/content/blog/lean3-tutorial.md

 end
 ```

-Lean also supports writing the theorems in a similar inducive syntax as the definitions.
+Lean also supports writing the theorems in a similar inductive syntax as the definitions.
 Though to me it looks slightly confusing.

 ```lean
 theorem append_nil3 {α : Type} : ∀ as : CustomList α, cappend as cnil = as